Premenstrual Syndrome: 7 Ways How to Handle PMS Symptoms?

 Approximately 85 percent of women experience the symptoms of PMS.
 These symptoms usually disappear after a few days without significant impact on the woman.
 However, for about 2 to 3 percent of women, the symptoms can be so severe they can be debilitating.
 Here are some natural remedies that may help.

-10. Ease Water Retention: Water retention can be eased with couch grass or dandelion teas, drunk two or three times each day during the premenstrual phase.
+• Drinking couch grass or dandelion teas two or three times a day during the premenstrual phase can ease water retention.

 PMS Prevention Tips

-• Negative mental attitudes like fear, worry, anger, jealousy, tension and inferiority complex should be eliminated by positive thinking, meditation and good company.
+• Eliminate negative mental attitudes such as fear, worry, anger, jealousy, tension, and inferiority complex through positive thinking, meditation, and good company.

 • Be sure to get regular exercise during the month, including half an hour of walking or other aerobic exercise at least five days a week.